Interest Rates

 Inflation Risk Premium

-Inflation risk is the loss of purchasing power of money as a result of the increase in prices of consumer goods.
+Inflation risk is the loss of money’s purchasing power caused by increased consumer goods prices.

 The inflation premium compensates investors for expected inflation.
-It represents the average inflation rate expected over the maturity of the debt.
+It represents the average inflation rate expected over the debt’s maturity.
 The risk of a decrease in purchasing power validates the inflation risk premium.

 Liquidity Risk Premium